tychop/GitGulf/README.md

-status        : Show all repository statuses. fetch         : Fetch all repositories. pull          : Pull all repositories. master        : Switch all repositories to the 'master' branch. development   : Switch all repositories to the 'development' branch.
+status        : Show all repository statuses. fetch         : Fetch all repositories. pull          : Pull all repositories. rebase        : Pull with rebase on all repositories. master        : Switch all repositories to the 'master' branch. development   : Switch all repositories to the 'development' branch.
 -b <branch>   : Switch all repositories to the specified branch.